 Introduction

 This report is the first public deliverable drafted in the context of the STAR Project.
 Its purpose is to map and understand the existing landscape of training by Data Protection Authorities (DPAs) and Data Protection Officers (DPOs), and the existing training material used.
-It is also intended to capture the training needs of these actors, and thereby inform the develop of new training materials by the STAR project.
+It is also intended to capture the training needs of these actors, and thereby inform the developers of new training materials by the STAR project.

 The information supporting this report derives from two sources.
-The first source is qualitative interviews carried out in January-April 2018 with Member States’ DPAs and public and private sectors’ DPOs.
+The first source is semi-structured, qualitative interviews carried out in January-April 2018 with representatives of the Member States’ DPAs and public and private sectors’ DPOs.
 These interviews aimed to identify the current training practices of both categories of stakeholders and assess their foreseeable needs for the future.
 The second source of information is a collection of existing training materials that the research consortium obtained from the interviewees and by carrying out extensive research on the DPA websites, as well as on the websites of other organisations that provide GDPR training services.

 To give the consortium stakeholder an accurate overview of the researchers’ findings, and for the STAR project as it continues, this report sets out the methodology, the findings, and some concluding considerations concerning both the conducted interviews and the assessment of the existing training materials.
 While the determination of the training materials that the consortium will develop during this project will be the object of a different, dedicated document (Deliverable 2.4), this document includes the concluding remarks of an analysis of the existing materials aimed at identifying the existing best practices and key worthwhile features to include in the STAR materials.